• Home

 • carrot — I use just one, but you can always add more.

 • beef — use thinly sliced beef.
 My go-to is shabu shabu beef, specifically beef brisket.
-If using shabu shabu beef, you can use it from frozen or thaw it.
+If using shabu shabu beef, you can use it directly from frozen or thaw it.
 Since it’s so thin, I set it on the counter as I prep my ingredients and it will be thawed by the time I’m done dicing and sauteing.

 • udon noodles — I use frozen udon noodles, but you can use any type!